Wolves beat Blazers for 3rd straight win since Butler trade

 Trail Blazers: Lillard had five assists to pass Damon Stoudamire (3,018) for third on the team's career list.
 He has 3,020 for his career. ...
 G Seth Curry sat out with a bruised right knee from the first quarter of Wednesday night's loss to the Lakers.
 Curry said Thursday his goal was to return during the team's current six-game road trip.

-Timberwolves: F Anthony Tolliver didn't play for the second straight game.
-He told local media Friday that coach Tom Thibodeau didn't talk to him about not playing in Wednesday night's win against New Orleans.
+Timberwolves: Taj Gibson had a season-high five assists, and Teague had a game-high eight. .
+F Anthony Tolliver didn't play for the second straight game.
+He told local media Friday that Thibodeau didn't talk to him about not playing in Wednesday night's win against New Orleans.
 Thibodeau, known for playing with a short bench, defended the decision to not play the usually reliable veteran.
 "If you try to play too many then everyone plays poorly.
 So you try to make a decision, you gather information and it usually works out.
 You're going to need everyone over the course of the year."

 UP NEXT